MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD08_LAB_MANUAL.md

 - Apply a consistent look and feel to the web application.
 - Use layouts to ensure that common interface features, such as the headers, are consistent across the entire web application.
 - Render and execute JavaScript code in the browser.
-- Use the jQuery script library to update and animate page components.
+- Use the jQuery script library to update and animate page elements.

 ### Lab Setup